UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

 ---

-To get secrets, please contact your mentor.
+To get env secrets, please contact your mentor.